Date of Degree

 Results showed that participants used the prekindergarten year to prepare their children and themselves for kindergarten.
 They gathered information from four main sources: friends, family, the child, and themselves.
 Participants valued their own intuition or opinion as the most important source of information.
 Participants' personal opinions were most valued because they needed to feel confident about a placement that they thought would fit their children's needs.
 Participants' decision-making was influenced by pre-school location, logistics (i.e. transportation), and preparation for kindergarten, hours, cost, and the first impressions of participants.

 Three major themes emerged from the interviews concerning participant selection of a prekindergarten placement: (a) parental desires for the prekindergarten year; (b) sources of information about prekindergarten programs; and (c) factors that influenced the decision-making process.
 Two deciding factors were location and participants' first impressions.
 When a participant decided against a placement due to location or first impressions, the placement was eliminated from further consideration.
 Participants were willing to work around other decision-making factors, but l these two critical factors ended further consideration of a placement.

 These findings contribute to existing research on parents' decision-making process of choosing their child's prekindergarten year by extending the research on childcare choices to include choices made specifically for the prekindergarten year.
 This research identifies key elements for parents including a transitional year for the parent, parents as a source of information , and critical influences on the decision-making process

 Decision-making, Influences on decision-making, Parental desires for prekindergarten, Parents, Prekindergarten, Sources of information for parents

 Copyright 2013 Timothy David Cronin

 Cronin, Timothy David.
 "A Qualitative Study of Decision Making by First Time Parents for Their Child's Prekindgerten Year Programming."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.